Table of contents

 ODA allocation overview

-Copy link to ODA allocation overviewThe Slovak Republic provided USD 191.4 (preliminary data) of ODA in 2024 (USD 182.3 million in constant terms) representing 0.14% of GNI.1 This was an increase of 3.9% in real terms in volume and a decrease in the share of GNI from 2023.
-Slovak Republic has no roadmap or concrete plans to increase its ODA volumes to reach its European commitment to achieve 0.33% ODA/GNI and collectively achieve a 0.7% ODA/GNI ratio by 2030.
-The Slovak Republic provided all of its ODA as grants in 2023.2
+Copy link to ODA allocation overviewThe Slovak Republic provided USD 199.9 million (preliminary data) of ODA in 2025 (USD 184.9 million in constant terms), representing 0.13% of GNI.1 This was a decrease of 6.4% in real terms in volume and a decrease in the share of GNI from 2024.
+Its ODA has been a relatively stable trend since 2020 with peaks in 2022 and 2024 due to increased contributions to the European Union and support to Ukraine.
+The Slovak Republic has no roadmap or concrete plans to increase its ODA volumes to reach its European commitment to achieve 0.33% ODA/GNI and collectively achieve a 0.7% ODA/GNI ratio by 2030.
+The Slovak Republic provided all of its ODA as grants in 2023.

-The Slovak Republic has committed to several international targets and DAC standards and recommendations.
+The Slovak Republic is committed to several international targets and DAC standards and recommendations.
 Learn more about DAC Recommendations.

 Description |